maxboettinger/mediathek-search-raycast/README.md

 ![Example](https://abload.de/img/samplembjlv.png)

+# Usage

+The underlying search and filter mechanics are implemented the same way as with the original [MediathekViewWeb](https://github.com/mediathekview/mediathekviewweb) project.

+I strongly recommend  reading [their well documented guide](https://github.com/mediathekview/mediathekviewweb#erweiterte-suche).

 # Setup

 ⚠️ You need to have [Raycast](https://raycast.com/) installed on your system.
 After running the commands below, the extension will be available to use.